Myanmar Tax Academy

 Snowball Win Tin

-Snow is an assistant tax manager in our tax team.
+Snow is a senior tax manager in our tax team.
 She has over six years of experience in the field of tax and accounting and assists clients in a wide range of sectors involving tax and accounting matters.
 Snow holds a Diploma in Accounting and Business from ACCA as well as a Diploma in Management Accounting and a Diploma in Accounting from LCCI.

 Khin Yadanar Htun